 Student Name:

 Program: Th.M.

 Title:

-My signature below indicates that I believe that the above-named student's thesis is ready to be submitted for defense and given to an external reader or style reader as necessary.
+ve that the above-named student's thesis is ven to an external reader or style reader as

-Supervisor

-Date
+Supervisor Date

 Time Extension Request

 Submit this request for permission to extend your degree program beyond the allotted three years for the Th.M.
 If approved, the extension will be limited to two additional years in one-year increments with no further extensions.